-- Application forms are available at BIPA Office and all MITSMED Regional Offices free of charge
+- Application forms are available at BIPA Offices and MITSMED Regional Offices free of charge.

-- The application should state the article for what the design is being applied for.
+- The application should state the article for which the design is being applied to.

 - It should also give a brief description of the features of the design for which novelty is being claimed.

-- Four copies of drawing or picture of the design should be submitted with the application forms.
+- Four copies of drawings or pictures of the design should be submitted with the application forms.

-- The applicant or the agent are allowed to complete the application form (referred to as Form D1)
+- The applicant or the agent is allowed to complete the application form (referred to as Form D1)

-Time frame with in which to get a design registered
+Time frame within which a design is registered

-- Applicants for designs are given one- year period within which to complete registration.
+- Applicants for designs have 12 months to complete registration.

 - If registration is not completed within 12 months, an extension of three months is given in which to complete registration.
 If the applicant still fail to register, the application is considered to have lapsed irretrievably.

-- Design registration in Namibia is valid for five years from the date of filing the application.
+- Design registrations in Namibia are valid for 5 years from the date of filing the application.

-- However, to maintain the validity of the registration for the full fifteen years it must be renewed each year.
+- However, to maintain the validity of the registration for the full fifteen years, designs must be renewed each year.

-- If no renewal is done then the registration will lapse and fall into public domain.
+- If the design is not renewed, the registration will lapse and fall into public domain.

-- When a design is registered in Namibia, protection is only valid in Namibia, this is because protection is territorial.
-To acquire protection in other countries an applicant is encouraged to file under The Hague Agreement administered by WIPO or Harare Protocol administered by WIPO.
+- When a design is registered in Namibia, protection is only valid in Namibia, because protection is territorial.
+To acquire protection in other countries, applicants are encouraged to also file under the Hague Agreement or the Harare Protocol (both administered by WIPO).